 If Shanker's childhood suggested there was abiding unfairness in lifewidespread poverty, persistent bigotry-his parents also taught him that certain institutions and ideas could help.
 One central institution was organized labor.
 Mamie Shanker had a dark view of human nature and believed employers would do whatever it took to maximize profits.
-When she first came to the U.S. as a garment worker, she worked very long hours, had no health benefits, and worked in unsafe conditions.7 She joined the Amalgamated Clothing and Textile Workers Union and the International Ladies Garment Workers Union.8 The unions made a huge difference in her life, improving her wages and working hours (eventually down to 35 hours a week).9 Growing up, "unions were just below God," Al Shanker said.10 raised and schooled in the 1930s and 1940s, the question was not whether one was a Democrat or a Republican, but whether one was a Socialist or a Communist.
-13 Many Jewish immigrants had been Socialists in Russia, as part of the resistance to czarist rule.
-14
+When she first came to the U.S. as a garment worker, she worked very long hours. had no health benefits, and worked in unsafe conditions.
+She joined the Amalgamated Clothing and Textile Workers Union and the International Ladies Garment Workers Union.
+The unions made a huge difference in her life, improving her wages and working hours (eventually down to 35 hours a week).
+Growing up, "unions were just below God," Al Shanker said.

-So was labor's champion, Franklin Roosevelt.11 In 1940, when FDR ran for a third term, 12-year-old Al "stood for hours on a subway platform one afternoon arguing with grownups who didn't intend to vote for FDR," wrote reporter A.H.
+So was labor's champion, Franklin Roosevelt.
+In 1940, when FDR ran for a third term, 12-year-old Al "stood for hours on a subway platform one afternoon arguing with grownups who didn't intend to vote for FDR," wrote reporter A.H.
 Raskin.
 "A ticket he had bought for the World's Fair lay forgotten in his pocket."
-12